 Bureau of Indian Affairs, Guide to Tracing Your American Indian Ancestry

-Presents information specifically for persons researching American Indian ancestry.
+The Bureau of Indian Affairs presents information specifically for persons researching American Indian ancestry.

 NARA, Index to the Final Rolls of Citizens and Freedmen of the Five Civilized Tribes in Indian Territory (Dawes)

-This is the index to the names of individuals entitled to enrollment on the rolls of the various tribes comprising the Five Civilized Tribes in Indian Territory (Oklahoma).
+This is the index od the names of individuals entitled to enrollment on the rolls of the various tribes comprising the Five Civilized Tribes in Indian Territory (Oklahoma).
 The index entries are arranged by tribe and there under by enrollment category (Cherokee By Blood, Cherokee Minor, Cherokee Freedmen, etc.).

 Library of Congress, Afro-American Genealogical Research Bibliographies and Other Useful Sources